 Method 3 - A Nail File/Emery Board

 Using a nail file to sharpen a knife is a pretty common trick.
-It’s a simple sharpening process and you’ll more than likely already have one at home.
+It’s a simple knife sharpening process and you’ll more than likely already have one at home.

-This is a great trick if you have nothing else on you - they’re small and lightweight and that makes them perfect for taking camping or an outdoor hiking trip when you may need a pocket knife.
+This is a great trick if you have nothing else on you - they’re small and lightweight and that makes them perfect for taking camping or an outdoor hiking trip when you may need a knife.

 - Step 1: Place your file or emery board on a stable surface such as a table or large rock, with the rough side facing up.
-Grab your pocket knife and place it against the rough side of the file at a 10-degree angle.
+Grab your knife and place it against the rough side of the file at a 10-degree angle.

 - Step 2: With the blade facing away from you, stroke it down the whole length of the file.
 Cover the full length of the blade.